ollis-offline-docs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-level-4-c4324.md

 ## Example

-For example, `S1`, `U1`, and `C1` generate C4324 because padding is added when the specified alignment is greater than the nautral alignment for each. `S2` doesn't generate a warning because the specified aligment matches the natural alignment:
+For example, `S1`, `U1`, and `C1` generate C4324 because padding is added when the specified alignment is greater than the natural alignment for each. `S2` doesn't generate a warning because the specified alignment matches the natural alignment:

 ```cpp
 // C4324.cpp